Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension_V2.rst

 Description
 -----------

-With this WIFI Extension 2.0 you can control :ref:`Bricks <primer_bricks>` and :ref:`Bricklets <primer_bricklets>` wirelessly over your
+With the WIFI Extension 2.0 you can control :ref:`Bricks <primer_bricks>` and :ref:`Bricklets <primer_bricklets>` wirelessly over your
-mobile phone, tablet or your PC.
-For the Master Extension concept please take a look at the general :ref:`description <primer_master_extensions>`.
+mobile phone, tablet or PC.
+For an explanation of the Master Extension concept please take a look at the general :ref:`description <primer_master_extensions>`.

 ..
  The devices supports two modes.
 In Full Speed Mode the device Wi-Fi transceiver is always on.